zay229-arch/homework-2/README.md

 - **Purpose and functionality of code:** Explain what your code does and how it works.

 - **Data structures:** Explain how the hash set data structure is implemented.
 How did you make use of the linked list?

+- **Makefile:** Explain your makefile and the various targets you were asked to write.

 - **Code organization and style:** Explain how their code is organized and structured, and should discuss any design decisions they made.
 They should also discuss their coding style and any coding conventions they followed.